cdaidone/ihsa_search/README.md

       <li><a href="/home/search/{{ region }}">{{ region }}</a></li>

   - A footer is at the bottom of this page with info regarding this project and a link to my GitHub page.
+The footer disappears for smaller screen sizes.

 3. Details (details.html):
   - There are 2 parts to this template and 2 different routes feed into it.